ukhsa-collaboration/standards-development/docs/cloud-security.md

 - follow the **[AWS][1]** or **[Azure][2]** **Well-Architected Framework** security pillar
 - encrypt all data **in transit** and **at rest** using [approved cryptographic standards][3]
 - apply the **principle of least privilege** to all **IAM policies**, roles and permissions
+- use AWS Security Groups or Azure Network Security Groups to only allow necessary network connections
+- in AWS, configure CloudTrail, VPC Flow Logs, GuardDuty, and Config
+- in Azure, configure Activity Log retention, NSG Flow Logs, Microsoft Defender for Cloud, Azure Policy, and Azure Monitor
 - enable **centralised logging and monitoring**, integrated with the **Security Operations Centre (SOC)**
 - plan **SOC onboarding** early in the delivery lifecycle to ensure timely integration and alerting coverage

+Teams **SHOULD**:

+- configure AWS WAF and Shield Standard or Azure WAF and DDoS Protection Basic for externally-facing services

 ## Measurement